Student Well-Being

 This report was developed to summarize the evidence to support mental health best practices in schools.
 It covers frameworks, evidence-based programs, and more.

-Universal Student Supports & Early Intervention
+Universal Student Supports (Tier 1) and Early Intervention

 Universal supports are designed to reach every student, providing a foundation of mental health education, awareness, and prevention strategies to promote well-being across the entire school population.
-These supports aim to create a positive and inclusive environment that nurtures students’ emotional and social skills and serves as a foundation for prevention and early intervention.
+These supports aim to create a positive environment that nurtures students’ emotional and social skills and serves as a foundation for prevention and early intervention.
 This could include:

 https://www.schoolmentalhealth.org/media/som/microsites/ncsmh/documents/quality-guides/Screening.pdf